Margam: Government and politics

-Margam falls within the parliamentary constituency of Aberavon.
+Margam is in the Senedd constituency of Aberavon and the UK constituency of Aberafan Maesteg.

 Since the 2022 local elections Margam has been part of the Margam and Tai-bach electoral ward (including Margam Moors and Tai-bach), which elects three councillors to Neath Port Talbot County Borough Council.

 Margam was formerly the name of the electoral ward which included the communities of Margam and Margam Moors.
 The Margam ward elected a county councillor to Neath Port Talbot County Borough Council.
 It included areas such as Port Talbot Steelworks, Eglwys Nunydd, Margam Country Park, the Margam Suburb, Port Talbot Docks and Margam Sands beach.

 In the 2017 local council elections, the results were:

 Councillor Jones became leader of Neath Port Talbot Council following the election.

 In the 2012 local council elections, the electorate turnout for Margam was 38.10%.
 The results were: